dmidlo/histdata.com-tools/docs/data-quality/issue-233-batch-1-campaign-report.md

 - #240: full-surface execution needs a storage-backed installed/platform-wheel sidecar environment.
 - #225: non-ASCII quality support is not complete, so those formats must not be treated as deeply clean.
 - #223: canonical cache artifacts still need deep cache validation.
-- #229: sidecar provenance checks are still separate from file-content quality.
 - #224: installed-package sidecar quality smoke remains the release-grade proof path for the packaged Temporal executable.

 ## Resume Path